MKesenheimer/fault-injection-library/README.md

 You should now be able to observe the glitches with an oscilloscope on the 10 Ohm resistor.
 Measure the expected delay and glitch length with the oscilloscope.

+## More Examples

+More examples can be found on [https://fault-injection-library.readthedocs.io/en/latest/examples/#](https://fault-injection-library.readthedocs.io/en/latest/examples/#) or under `fault-injection-library/projects`.

 ## Analyzer

 During your glitching campaign, run the `analyzer` script in a separate terminal window: